adiSuper94/growfin-desk-demo/README.md

  -  Below is a sendgrid account credentials.
 You can use them or you can sign up for an email service of your choice.
  -  Note: the sendgrid credentials seems to have expired.
 I got an error when tried it out on it's dev portal.
+ -  **Approach**: queue a message to notification exchange.
+And process it asynchronously.

 - [x] Assign the ticket equally to available agents on that given day (do not overload a single agent, spread the ticket load equally)

 - [ ] Update tickets that were marked as Resolved status 30 days ago as closed status

+ -   **Approach**: Run a cron job everyday to run a batch update.

+## TODOs
+ - TESTS 😬
+ - Authentication and Authorization.
+ - Multi-tenant support
+   - Current db schema is for multi-tenant.
+Code needs to be changed.

 ## Techstack used
  - Springboot
   - jooq